udayk0707/contact_Manager_App/README.md

-1. Using Wampserver64 or any other suitable mysql server, create database from file named "database".
+1. Using Wampserver64 or any other suitable mysql server, to create database from file named "database".

 2. Add two libraries named "r2xml", "MYSQL JDBC DRIVER" in project properties.